 1. Don’t pay anything:

-This is also the time in which the debt is removed from your credit report.
+This is the time in which you are legally liable to repay a debt.
+If the statute has expired, then you are no longer liable and the debt should be removed from your credit report.

 2. Gather all the facts:

 Creditors almost always will keep selling off debts from one to the next, and in this process, plenty of information is usually lost.
 This means that it is virtually impossible for you to receive all of the required documentation concerning a debt.